 How long is recovery from medial thigh lift?

-- Recovery from a media thigh lift will take anywhere from four to six weeks.
+- Recovery from a medical thigh lift will take anywhere from four to six weeks.

 What should I wear after a thigh lift?

-- You must wear a compression garment for three to four weeks post-surgery.
+- You must wear a compression garment for upto 6 months post-surgery for the best results.
 On top of that, wear loose, comfy clothes that are easy to take on and off.

 Can you walk after a thigh lift?